MecBonjourno/MecBonjourno/README.md

 ##### (I know Guilherme is a hard name to pronounce, so you can call me Zago or Mec, or whatever you want 😜)
 ## I'm a Student, Software Engineer & Tech Enthusiast
 - 🎈 Currently working in [PoaTek][poatek].
-- 🈁 Recently I've been focusing my studies in Web3 and Blockchain on web
+- 🈁 Lately I've been focused in studying Data Engineering, Data Science and how to apply it in a new personal project. 👀
 - 🌱 Always focused on learning and improving myself.
 - 👯 Currently working on the FullStack developer at a project that I can't name
 - 🥅 Always studying React Development and its dependencies, but willing to work with other frameworks
-- ⚡ On my spare time, i love to play CS:GO and F1 2021 Game
+- ⚡ On my spare time, i love to play CS:GO and F1 2021 Game, lately all my spare time is focused on work on PAZ Plan

 ### Check my social media: